-As a senior leader within the Faculty I am committed to ensuring that all prospective and current students and alumni have the best possible academic opportunities and that their learning experiences are transformational enabling them to develop personally and professionally to enjoy highly successful careers within their chosen field.
+As a senior leader within the faculty I am part of the Faculty Executive Group and contribute to cross-University work linked to my role, serving on a range of committess and working groups.
+I am committed to ensuring that all prospective and current students and alumni have the best possible academic opportunities and that their learning experiences are transformational enabling them to develop personally and professionally to enjoy highly successful careers within their chosen field.

 In 2015, I was awarded a University Teaching Fellowship for innovation in learning and teaching.